 Our experiences run in the muddy ruts dug by common prejudice.

-Experience beguiles us by supplying us with new sensations while entrenching our drab ideas.
+Experience beguiles us by supplying us with new sensations while entrenching our old ideas.

 Our received opinions teach us a large part of what we think we live through.
 And then what we live through verifies our received opinions.
 ‘As a child,’ Pavese wrote, ‘one learns to know the world not, as it would seem, by immediate inaugural contact with things, but through the signs of things, words, pictures, stories.’
 We experience our prejudices, and prejudge our experiences.

-We crib most of our views from others, and so we depute to others the task of making sense of the world for us.
+We crib most of our views from others.
+And so we depute to them the task of making sense of the world for us.
 We read events in the drab code of our tags and catchwords.